kishorebittu303/Linux/Linux-Interview-Questions/part-2.md

 lsof -i :80
 kill -9 <PID>  # if safe to stop
 ```
+netstat= it was used to see network connections,routing process,network interface issuses... simple shows all network releated issues
+      -tuln  ==> t= tcp calls,u= udp calls,  l= listening ports , n= is it to knoe numerical ip address

 **Explanation:**
 This shows the ability to identify conflicting services using `netstat` and `lsof`, and the judgment to safely terminate processes.
 It’s a real-world issue in multi-service environments.